Middlesbrough miss chance to boost survival hopes

 Burnley were content to sit deep and wait for their opponents, in more desperate need of points, to over-commit to attack, yet it was the visitors who had the better early chances.

-Republic of Ireland international Robbie Brady clipped the crossbar with a curling freekick in the 14th minute and then George Boyd wasted a good chance when he was found inside the box by Matthew Lowton but hurriedly shot over the bar.
+Ireland international Robbie Brady clipped the crossbar with a curling free kick in the 14th minute and then George Boyd wasted a good chance when he was found inside the box by Matthew Lowton but hurriedly shot over the bar.

 Middlesbrough were compact and tidy in midfield but struggled to create real openings in the first half.